htmsun/Sun_Modeling_Code/README.md

-This repository contains the raw code used to generate figure panels in the submitted manuscript, "Organ injury accelerates stem cell differentiation by modulating a fate-transducing lateral inhibition circuit".
+This repository contains the raw Python code used to generate figure panels in the submitted manuscript, "Organ injury accelerates stem cell differentiation by modulating a fate-transducing lateral inhibition circuit".

 "2CellModel.py" contains code used to generate panels in Fig. 4 of the main text.